U.S. military to send 1,500 more soldiers to Germany by late 2020

 The U.S. Army’s European headquarters in Wiesbaden, Germany, said the new forces would be permanently stationed in Germany as “a display of our continued commitment to NATO and our collective resolve to support European security.”

-Sharp criticism of the NATO alliance by U.S. President Donald Trump had triggered fears that Washington could reduce defence spending in Europe and reduce its presence.
+Sharp criticism of the NATO alliance by U.S. President Donald Trump had triggered fears that Washington could reduce defense spending in Europe and reduce its presence.

 “The addition of these forces increases U.S Army readiness in Europe and ensures we are better able to respond to any crisis,” it said.
 The increased troop levels will still be far below those seen during the Cold War.